Graduate Program (2021-2023)

 N.B.
 English proficiency exams may not be required from applicants from universities recognized by LAU where the language of instruction is English.

-2. Send a hard copy of the completed and signed application along with all the required documents by certified mail to the address below before March 2, 2021 and indicate “MEPI TLG Applicant” in the subject line.
+2. Send a hard copy of the completed and signed Financial Aid application along with all the required documents listed in the application by certified mail to the address below before March 2, 2021 and indicate “MEPI TLG Applicant” in the envelope

 Lebanese American University